Félix Pie

-Félix Pie Dofen (/ˈpiːeɪ/ PEE-ay; born February 8, 1985) is a Dominican former professional baseball outfielder.
+Félix Pie Dofen (/ˈpiːeɪ/ PEE-ay; born February 8, 1985) is a Haitian former professional baseball outfielder.
 He played in Major League Baseball (MLB) for the Chicago Cubs, Baltimore Orioles, and Pittsburgh Pirates.
 Pie also played in the KBO League for the Hanwha Eagles and in the Chinese Professional Baseball League (CPBL) for the Uni-President 7-Eleven Lions.

 Pie was born to Haitian immigrants in the Dominican Republic.